bottyBotz/bottyBotz/README.md

-- 👋 Hi, I’m @bottyBotz, more formally known as Daniel Efting, a current Masters student in Data Science and Machine Learning at UCL.
+- 👋 Hi, I’m @bottyBotz, a current Masters student in Data Science and Machine Learning at UCL.

 - 👀 I’m interested in ML applications in industry as well as the further research in state-of-the-art methods to advance these applications.
 Specifically Deep Learning using language, images, or a combination of both are my favorite fields.
 Consulting for ML solutions tailored to a company's business problem also excites me.